yousseflahouifi/random/oauth.md

 ### Oauth redirection bypass
 ```
-- Directory traversal trick , assume that we can save certain files of our choice under the allowed domain:
+-(server) Directory traversal trick , assume that we can save certain files of our choice under the allowed domain:

 http://example.com/token/callback/../../our/path
 http://example.com/token/callback/.%0a./.%0d./our/path